Share with a friend

 The

 best card to get started in the world of miles and points.
-It is the first card you should get to start traveling for free because the
+It is the first card you should get to start traveling for free because the welcome offer is

 My favorite perks about this card are earning 5X points on travel when booked through the Chase portal (2X if direct purchase), 3X points on dining, $50 yearly credit on hotels booked through the Chase portal, no foreign transaction fees, and transferring points to 13 airline and hotel partners like Hyatt, United, and Southwest.